Can the FIRE movement help you retire early?

 FIRE is a radical savings movement that encourages followers to clear their debts early, including student loans and mortgages, and then live frugally by saving around 50 percent of their income.

-Some of the common routes a FIRE saver might go down include:
+Some of the common routes a FIRE adherent may stick to could include:

-• The traditional route: They follow the four percent and 25x rules, to be explored below.
+The traditional route: They follow the 4% and 25x rules (see below)

-• The lean route: Lean FIRE savers are happy to live frugally and achieve their goals with less money in their pot.
+The “lean FIRE” route: Lean FIRE savers are happy to live frugally and achieve their goals earlier, potentially with less money stashed away.

-• The fat FIRE route: Fat FIRE savers want to live their best lives in retirement by making passive income through investments to fund expenditures.
+The “fat FIRE” route: Fat FIRE savers want to live their best lives in retirement by making passive income through investments.

-• The barista route: Barista FIRE savers don’t want to retire fully and instead want to work part-time while their savings support their lifestyle.
+The “barista FIRE” route: Barista FIRE savers don’t want to retire fully and instead want to work part-time while their savings support their lifestyle.

 How much do people aim to save before retiring early?